Tangled: Controversy over the film title change

 When first put into production, the film was promoted as having the title Rapunzel Unbraided, which was later changed to Rapunzel.
-Disney's previous animated feature, The Princess and the Frog (2009)—while being well received by various critics --was not as successful as Disney had hoped, and Catmull later admitted in writing that Disney Animation's faith that The Princess and the Frogs excellent quality would bring in all audiences notwithstanding the word "princess" in the title was their version of "a stupid pill".
+Disney's previous animated feature, The Princess and the Frog (2009)—while being well received by various critics —was not as successful as Disney had hoped, and Catmull later admitted in writing that Disney Animation's faith that The Princess and the Frogs excellent quality would bring in all audiences notwithstanding the word "princess" in the title was their version of "a stupid pill".
 In order to market the new film to both sexes and additional age groups, Disney changed the title from Rapunzel to Tangled while also emphasizing Flynn Rider, the film's prominent male character, showing that his story is just as important as that of Rapunzel.
 Disney was criticized for altering the title as a marketing strategy.
 Floyd Norman, a former Disney and Pixar animator and story artist, said, "The idea of changing the title of a classic like Rapunzel to Tangled is beyond stupid.
 I'm convinced they'll gain nothing from this except the public seeing Disney as desperately trying to find an audience."

 Justin Chang of Variety compared it to changing the title of The Little Mermaid to Beached.
 Writing for the San Francisco Chronicles blog, Margot Magowan accused Disney of sexism, writing:

 Can you imagine if Disney…switched a movie title so it wouldn't risk highlighting a male star?
 It's awful that this kind of radical gender discrimination exists for our smallest people—little kids who come into this world with huge imaginations and aspirations, big dreams that get squashed by a bunch of billionaire guys who run massive entertainment franchises.

-On November 24, 2010, the day of the film's release, directors Nathan Greno and Byron Howard disputed reports that the title change was a marketing decision.
+On November 24, 2010, the day of the film's release, Greno and Howard disputed reports that the title change was a marketing decision.
 They said they changed the title from Rapunzel to Tangled because Rapunzel is not the only main character in the film.
 They went on to say that "you cannot call Toy Story "Buzz Lightyear," and they really needed a title that represented what the film is, and that it stars the duo of Rapunzel and Flynn Rider.

-In March 2014, executive producer John Lasseter explained that Disney had changed the name to improve the film's appeal to the four quadrants: "There was an audience perception that these movies were just for little girls but when boys, men, whatever actually see these movies they like them.
+In March 2014, Lasseter explained that Disney had changed the name to improve the film's appeal to the four quadrants: "There was an audience perception that these movies were just for little girls but when boys, men, whatever actually see these movies they like them.
 So on Rapunzel … we changed the name and we called it Tangled.
 We did marketing that made the people who would not normally show up say, 'Hey, this looks pretty good.'"